abhiram-s2002/racer/PRIVACY_POLICY.md

 **Phone**: +91 7306 51 9350
 **Address**: Kozhikode, Kerala, India

+**Business Hours**: Monday to Friday, 9:00 AM to 6:00 PM IST **Response Time**: We aim to respond to privacy inquiries within 48 hours

 ### 13.2 Data Protection Officer (GDPR)
 For EU users, you can contact our Data Protection Officer at:
-**Email**: dpo@geomart.com
+**Email**: risingsoup76@gmail.com

 ### 13.3 California Privacy Rights (CCPA)
 For California residents exercising CCPA rights:
-**Email**: california-privacy@geomart.com
+**Email**: risingsoup76@gmail.com

 ## 14. Additional Information

 ### 14.1 Third-Party Services
 Our app may contain links to third-party services.
 We are not responsible for the privacy practices of these services.
+We encourage you to review the privacy policies of any third-party services you use.

 ### 14.2 Data Breach Notification
 In the event of a data breach affecting your personal information, we will notify you and relevant authorities as required by law.
+We will provide notice within 72 hours of becoming aware of the breach, where feasible.

 ### 14.3 Do Not Track
 Our app does not respond to "Do Not Track" signals as we do not track users across third-party websites.
+However, we respect your privacy choices and provide controls within our app to manage your data preferences.

 ---

-*This privacy policy is effective as of January 24, 2025.
-For previous versions, please contact us.*
+*This privacy policy is effective as of January 25, 2025.
+For previous versions, please contact us at risingsoup76@gmail.com.*